mbianchidev/mbianchidev/README.md

 ### Music

 - 🎤 **yt2karaoke** - The must have for all good parties, convert youtube videos into karaoke experiences (powered by track2stem)
+- ⚒️ **ScreamForge** - A VST for metal singers, includes a chain with: a compressor, EQ, pitch up/down, exciter, demonizer (or beastifier), echo/reverb, de-esser and more
 - 🎵 **[Track2Stem](https://github.com/mbianchidev/track2stem)** - Separate any track into multiple stems, with the cool kind of AI (Hybrid Spectrogram and Waveform Source Separation)
-- 🎤 **[Find-concerts.io](https://github.com/mbianchidev/find-concerts-io)** - A concert discovery service that doesn't absolutely suck like Songkick or Bandsintown - _probably will be focused on metal and most -core subgenres, sorry Taylor Swift fans but you probably don't need this as much as we do_
-- 🎶 **[Every Music](https://github.com/mbianchidev/every-music)** - A music-based social media experiment, giga WIP but an interesting concept I would love to explore (maybe bulding it leveraging ATProtocol and call it MusicSky?)
 - 🔊 **[AnyTrack Converter](https://github.com/mbianchidev/anytrack-converter)** - Convert any audio file or YouTube video to any format, with metadata editing
 - 📋 **[Open Playlist](https://github.com/mbianchidev/open-playlist)** - The foundation for an open standard for music playlists, no vendor lock-in
 - 🎧 **[Open Playlist Engine](mbianchidev/open-playlist-engine)** - The first implementation on top of the open playlist idea, mainly helping users migrating off Spotify to various targets
+- 🎤 **[Find-concerts.io](https://github.com/mbianchidev/find-concerts-io)** - A concert discovery service that doesn't absolutely suck like Songkick or Bandsintown - _probably will be focused on metal and most -core subgenres, sorry Taylor Swift fans but you probably don't need this as much as we do_
+- 🎶 **[Every Music](https://github.com/mbianchidev/every-music)** - A music-based social media experiment, giga WIP but an interesting concept I would love to explore (maybe bulding it leveraging ATProtocol and call it MusicSky?)
 - 🎸 **devoidofbeauty.com** - My (latest) band's website, we will publish our debut EP sometime in 2026?

 ### Productivity
+- 🦊 **FiscalFox** - A self hosted accounting software: invoicing, contracts, quotations, expenses/receipts, time and trip tracking...
+Ideal for freelancers and small businesses
 - 📝 **[LaTeX Editor](https://github.com/mbianchidev/latex-editor)** - A free, open source LaTeX editor with real-time preview, basically OverLeaf but self hosted and free without any limits
 - ✅ **[Eisen Todo](https://github.com/mbianchidev/eisen-todo)** - An Eisenhower matrix todo app for productivity, stop guessing wtf to do with your time
 - 📄 **[PDFTools](https://github.com/mbianchidev/pdf-tools)** - A simple set of PDF manipulation tools, no third-party uploads needed